2020wmarvil/opengl_engine/README.md

 # opengl_learning

-To generate the makefile: cmake .
+To generate the makefile:
+  mkdir build
+  cd build
+  cmake ..

-To run the makefile: make
+To run the makefile:
+  make

-To run the application: ./bin/Main
+To run the application:
+  ./bin/Main